Working rat

 A HeroRAT can sniff sputum samples to detect tuberculosis.

 A working rat is any rat which is trained for specific tasks as a working animal.
 In many cases, working rats are domesticated brown rats.
 However, other species, notably the Gambian pouched rat, have also been trained to assist humans.

 Domesticated brown rats

 Pet rats derived from Rattus norvegicus, such as fancy rats and laboratory rats, have been trained for various jobs.

 Forensics

-In the Netherlands, police have begun using brown rats to sniff out gunshot residue.
+In the Netherlands, police have begun using brown rats to sniff out gunshot residue and blood at crime scenes.
 Ed Kraszewski, spokesman for the task force, has said that the rats are easier and cheaper to train than dogs.